moloco/docs/van-sdk/android.md

 ```

 ### SESSION
-Once MolocoVAN is initialized, `SESSION` event will automatically be sent to Moloco VAN server.
+Once Moloco VAN is initialized, a `SESSION` event will automatically be sent to Moloco VAN server.

 ### SendEvent
-A user can send a pre-defined Event to VAN server by calling `MolocoVAN.sendEvent()`
+A user can send a pre-defined **Event** to the Moloco VAN server by calling `MolocoVAN.sendEvent()`.
-Event is stored into queue for later dispatch, if MolocoVAN is not yet initialized.
+If the MolocoVAN class is not yet initialized then this event will be queued for later dispatch,

 ```java
 MolocoVAN.sendEvent(Constants.EventType.PURCHASE, dataMap, apiCallback)
 ```

 ### SendCustomEvent
-A user can send a Custom Event to VAN server by calling `MolocoVAN.sendCustomEvent()`.
+A user can send a **Custom Event** to VAN server by calling `MolocoVAN.sendCustomEvent()`.
 You may choose any one of the CUSTOM_XX (0~16) as a custom event type, along with `customEventName`.
-Event is stored into queue for later dispatch, if MolocoVAN is not yet initialized.
+If the MolocoVAN class is not yet initialized, the **Custom Event** is queued for later dispatch.

 ```java
 MolocoVAN.sendCustomEvent(Constants.CustomEventType.CUSTOM_00, "my_custom_event", dataMap, apiCallback)
 ```

 ### DataMap
-User may send additional information using a `Map<String, Object>` that can be used for user tracking and targetting.
+Users may send additional information using a `Map<String, Object>` that can be used for user tracking and targeting.

 ```java
 Map<String, String> dataMap = new HashMap<String, String>();